Congratulations! You are near the completion of your studies and are eligible for graduation from Manchester University in 2015.

 During the Commencement, the president of the Alumni Association welcomes the graduating class into the Alumni Association.
 A member of the graduating class then speaks.
 The student speaker is selected by a committee including the president, vice president and dean for academic affairs, dean for student development, and faculty representatives from each division.
 Students graduating summa or magna cum laude, those who have received prestigious academic awards, or are the recipient of the Student Leadership Award are among those eligible for selection.
 If you have any questions regarding this process, contact Karen Brace at ext.
 5050 or KKBrace@manchester.edu.

 A special graduation day luncheon will be provided from 11 a.m. to 1:30 p.m. at Jo Young Switzer Center Haist Commons.
 The menu is all-you-care-to-eat.
-Reservations are strongly encouraged and can be made by calling Diana Stephan at 260-982-5289.
-Please note that graduating seniors are entitled to a complimentary graduation day lunch at the Haist Commons.
+Details about the menu and pricing will be made available as the information becomes available.

 If parents or guests coming to Commencement need overnight accommodations, please see the suggested list of accommodations here.